 What About a Wire Nose Bridge?

 Traditional masks have a small piece of wire that can be bent to fit the wearer’s nose for a better fit.
 If you want to include this feature, think about whether or not the wire will be removed before washing.
 Most patterns that include this piece, have a step to sew a little channel for the wire.
 You may use a floral wire, wire ribbon or a paper clip.
 The edges should be turned in so as not to poke the wearer.
+Read through to my latest update at the bottom of this post for my clever solution for a nose bridge.

 Who Should Wear the Masks?